mikestowe/katacoda-new/rng-sms-php/step2.md

 ### Let's get started!

-First let's navigate to the `www` folder so we can write our PHP script:
+First let's navigate to the `www` folder so we can write our PHP script in the terminal (bottom right):

 `
 cd /var/www/html